offici5l/MiUnlockTool/Show-Version-History.md

 - Adding some improvements

 #### Version 1.5.0 (Update):
 - Add manual mode to unlock the bootloader

+#### Version 1.5.0 (Update):
+- Enhanced request security and improved access to region data to fix issues "code 20033"